TheRealAnonymous008/quartz/content/details/engineering/systems/System Opportunities.md

 * Systems are uncontrollable but they can be designed and redesigned.

 * *Get the Beat of the System* - understand the system, how it works and how it has operated in the past.
 Look not just at static events but at the dynamic behaviors and trends of the system and how these came about based on its goals.
+	* Understanding the behavior of the system lets you focus on the facts rather than theories or personal biases.
 * *Expose your mental models to the light of day* - redraw your boundaries for the system.
 Understand when a paradigm shift or a restructuring is necessary. [[Bayesian Statistics|Update your models accordingly]] based on evidence. [[Science|Experiment]].
 * *Honor, Respect, and Distribute Information* - modifying a system's information flows change it significantly.
 Information is power.
 * *Use language with care and enrich it with systems concepts* - [[Linguistics|Language]] is the way in which we conceptualize the world.
 Expanding our language also [[Psychology|expands our models]].